Dinner, drinks and disco: Salone del Mobile’s top entertainment installations

 Make A D(w)ish at 28 Posti

 During Milan Design Week at Navigli-side restaurant 28 Posti Chef Marco Ambrosini and industrial designer Odo Fioravanti ask: what makes a dish a dish?
 The duo has created a six-course tasting menu conceived as a tongue-in-cheek meeting of food and design that pits Fioravanti’s obstacle course-like tableware against Ambrosini’s inventive Campanian-style fare.
-The menu includes patisserie-style macarons flavoured with anchovy, a Duchamp inspired ‘ready-made’ Pasta al Pomodoro, and a course simply titled ‘empty dish’ — a nod to the dwindling portion sizes in upscale restaurants.
+The menu included patisserie-style macarons flavoured with anchovy, a Duchamp inspired ‘ready-made’ Pasta al Pomodoro, and a course simply titled ‘empty dish’ — a nod to the dwindling portion sizes in upscale restaurants.
 The outcome is a cleverly thought out concept menu that, thankfully, doesn’t take itself too seriously.
+Writer: Laura Todd

 17-22 April; Via Corsico 1; www.28posti.org